dilaracankaya/AI_Risk_Index/README.md

-This is where the HTML charts in the [AI Risk Index website](airiskindex.com) are hosted.
+This is where the HTML charts featured on the [AI Risk Index website](airiskindex.com) are hosted.